BtheGit/raymarcher-editor/README.md

 - Or, actualy cell copy paste!!
 - Also, time to start thinking about multi-select!
 - Remove default texture
 - Coordinate player position with game (current start position is maintained in state).
+Subscribe to method, have game publish regular updates in editor mode.
+- Instead of letting the creator set the grid size we could also have several fixed starting maps to choose from.
+Or we could let them set the size of the grid (within constraints) and the base floor and outer wall texture values.
+This would be a generator function.
+We could also have a number of starting maps available (or any map could be loaded as a starting map potentially) to build on top of.
+- If we create permalinked user-generated maps we could conceivably let people embed them as iframes with minimal effort.

 BUGS:
 - Multiple clicks often required to switch texture type on option boxes